Eitilt/CommonHelpers/Storage/MIGRATING.md

 - **`FolderRelativeID`** not yet implemented
 - **`GetThumbnailAsync`** not yet implemented

+## IStorageItemProperties2
+See also `IStorageItemProperties`
+- **`GetScaledImageAsThumbnailAsync`** not yet implemented

+## IStorageItemPropertiesWithProvider
+See also `IStorageItemProperties`
+- **`Provider`** not yet implemented

 ## StorageOpenOption
-Most documentation in `Windows.Storage` is written as if these values may be composed (`None | AllowOnlyReaders`); this did not make much sense given the semantics, and has not been implemented.
+- Most documentation in `Windows.Storage` is written as if these values may be composed (`None | AllowOnlyReaders`); this did not make much sense given the semantics, and has not been implemented.
-- The documentation on `AllowReadersAndWriters` is unclear, and this implementation may not accurately reflect that of `Windows.Storage`.
+- `AllowReadersAndWriters` documentation in `Windows.Storage` is
+  unclear, and this implementation may not accurately reflect that behaviour.